trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     cp -r ../reactboilerplateapp/ ./app
     ```

-    > Note : if you want to understand how it has been made from scratch look at [this training](https://github.com/marigold-dev/training-dapp-1#construction_worker-dapp)
+    > Note: if you want to understand how it has been made from scratch look at [this training](https://github.com/marigold-dev/training-dapp-1#construction_worker-dapp)

     It is easier on frontend side to use typed objects.
 Taqueria provides a plugin to generate Typescript classes from your Michelson code.